lesterchan/wp-polls/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog

+### Version 2.66
+* FIXED: ReferenceError: pollsEdL10n is not defined if TinyMCE 4.0 is loaded outside the Add/Edit Posts/Pages.

 ### Version 2.65
 * NEW: Use Dashicons